enerqi/sublime-blog/content/blog/types-fp/index.md

 An Optional type is clearly useful, it models in the domain the idea that something may not exist.
 If your programming language has some way to track nulls with Options/Maybes/Nullable references, or whatever their called, then a type without that Optional annotation should never be null/none.
-The challenge in recent years has been that many languages implicitly allow everything to be optional.
+The challenge in recent years has been that many languages implicitly allow everything to be optional even when the type does not state it.

 Results are much like optionals except when there is nothing, a failure type is conveyed instead of nothing.
 This was covered more in the post on [error handling](/error-handling).